Home to one of Colombia’s best-known investment arbitrators

-A standout firm in Colombia for international arbitration, Gómez-Pinzón Zuleta Abogados arose through the 2008 merger of two firms – disputes boutique Zuleta & Partners and transactional firm Gómez Pinzón Abogados.
+A standout firm in Colombia for international arbitration, Gómez-Pinzón Zuleta Abogados arose through the merger of two full-service firms – Gómez Pinzón Abogados and Zuleta & Partners Legal Group.

-Zuleta was added to ICSID’s roster of arbitrators in 2011 and has sat as chair or party-appointed arbitrator in cases against Greece, Guatemala, Mexico and Peru and on ad hoc annulment committees in cases involving Argentina, Paraguay and Ukraine.
+Zuleta was added to ICSID’s roster of arbitrators in 2011 and is currently sitting as chair or party-appointed arbitrator in cases against Greece, Mexico and Peru.
+He’s also sitting on four ad hoc annulment committees in cases involving Argentina, Paraguay and Ukraine.

 In addition, he’s a member of the LCIA Court and a vice chair of the Latin American Arbitration Association (which he helped to found), and is listed on the AAA/ICDR’s Energy Arbitrators’ List.